i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

     attributes[custom_7]=company
     attributes[custom_8]=objectGUID

-As you can see here I mapped the master data attribute department with the LDAP attribute department.
+As you can see here I mapped the master data attribute department with the LDAP attribute department.<br>
-Additionally I used the category extension.
+Additionally I used the category extension.<br>
-The structure for e.g.
+The structure for e.g.<br>
-attributes[custom_1]=objectSid
+    attributes[custom_1]=objectSid<br>
-would be as follows:
-attributes tells the handler to synchronize the i-doit attribute [custom_1] with the LDAP attribute \objectSid.
+would be as follows, attributes tells the handler to synchronize the i-doit attribute [custom_1] with the LDAP attribute `objectSid`.

 After synchronizing the users I find the following master data: